ArthurTRamos/Grocery-Store---Web-Project/README.md

 - Clone the repository.

-- Go to grocery-store-react by "cd grocery-store-react".
+- Go to grocery-store-react by "cd mercado-verde".

-- Give "npm i".
+- Type "npm i".

-- Give "npm start".
+- Type "npm run dev".

+- Take the url link and put it on your browser search bar.

 ## Problems

+No problems.

 ## Comments

+No comments.